Application Process for General Internship and Behavioral Health Internship Program Applicants

 Stipends and Benefits

-In addition to almost 365 days of sunshine, the following is a summary of the benefits as associated with the psychology intern position:
+In addition to almost 365 days of sunshine, the following is a summary of the benefits as associated with the General Internship Program positions:

 - Off on all University approved holidays

-- Access to University resources including Campus Health Center and Employee Assistance Program services
+- Access to University resources including Employee Assistance Program services

-All benefit programs are voluntary and require an enrollment form, except for retirement.
+- With the exception of retirement, all benefit programs are voluntary and require an enrollment form.
 The retirement plan is mandatory and a condition of employment and will automatically be deducted from their paycheck from their first day forward.
-Costs of benefits are determined by what the employee signs up for and how much the university pays on their behalf.

 The application process will occur on-line (see the APPIC website for more details).
 All application materials will be uploaded via the applicant portal on the APPIC website.
 We will not accept any paper materials.
-To be considered for internship at the NMSU Counseling Center (Program Code Number 143811), your online application must include the following elements:
+To be considered for internship at the NMSU Counseling Center (General Internship Program Match Code: #143811; Behavioral Health Internship Match Code: #143812) your online application must include the following elements:

 - Completed AAPI (Application for Psychology Internship)